 Grin builds on the MimbleWimble protocol, and the project’s unique contributions are best appreciated in contrast with MimbleWimble’s base features.
-MimbleWimble is a blockchain protocol published July 2016 as a text file posted on the #bitcoin-wizards IRC channel by the pseudonymous ‘Tom Elvis Jedusor.’
-The paper combined existing research in novel ways, using many of the bitcoin blockchain’s features to add privacy features without the corresponding drastic increase in hardware requirements to validate the history of the network.
+MimbleWimble is a blockchain protocol published in July 2016 as a text file posted on the #bitcoin-wizards IRC channel by the pseudonymous ‘Tom Elvis Jedusor.’
+The paper combined existing research in novel ways, using many of the Bitcoin blockchain’s features to add privacy features without the corresponding drastic increase in hardware requirements to validate the history of the network.
 MimbleWimble achieves its privacy benefits by approaching UTXO transactions differently from other privacy-focused cryptoassets, such as Monero and Zcash.
-Specifically, in lieu of a published address, cryptographic commitment representing the amount transacted among parties is all that is published to the chain.
+Specifically, in lieu of a published address, a cryptographic commitment representing the amount transacted among parties is all that is published to the chain.

-Grin is one of few protocols launched post-2017 to utilize Proof of Work, specifically the Cuckoo Cycle system.
+Grin is one of few protocols launched post-2017 to utilize PoW, specifically the Cuckoo Cycle algorithm.
 This architecture is a novel form of graph-based PoW, in which miners search for the routes of fixed sizes on large, artificial network graphs.
 This process is memory-intensive: verifiers trace the path once to determine if it is indeed a cycle, making path verification much simpler than path discovery.
 Grin’s approach to block rewards appears to acknowledge the long-term probability of such ASIC’s development while also attempting to support individual mining.
 Grin utilizes two variations of the Cuckoo Cycle algorithm; 90% of the initial block rewards accrue to the variation that is most ASIC-resistant, with this proportion dropping linearly until all block rewards accrue to the non-ASIC resistant algorithm in 2021.
-Grin has also stated its intention to fork the protocol to facilitate updates to the mining algorithm every 6 months, and conducted the first such fork in mid-2019.
+Grin has also stated its intention to fork the protocol to facilitate updates to the mining algorithm every 6 months and conducted the first such fork in mid-2019.
 Manufacturers such as Obelisk have developed ASICs for the amenable version of Cuckoo Cycle, and there are a variety of mining pools such as Grinmint.
 Successful miners are rewarded at a rate of sixty GRIN per one minute block.

 Grin’s governance system is broadly similar to Bitcoin’s: no formal on-chain mechanisms, funding for developers, or rigid power structures.
-Many in the small team of Grin developers are anonymous, including the leader Ignotus Perevell.
-The core developers and community considered the option of forming a foundation to coordinate development and funding efforts, but ultimately decided against it, citing the various issues that foundations for other projects such as Bitcoin, Ethereum, and Tezos have encountered.
+Many in the small team of Grin developers are anonymous, including the leader Ignotus Peverell.
+The core developers and community considered the option of forming a foundation to coordinate development and funding efforts but ultimately decided against it, citing the various issues that foundations for other projects such as Bitcoin, Ethereum, and Tezos have encountered.

 Central amongst these problems is that foundation structures are perceived as concentrating power in a small minority, and, as such, are anathema to Grin’s focus on decentralization.
-Instead, Grin has a technical council consisting of eight core developers; Ignotus Peverell, Antioch Peverell, Hashmap, Jaspervdm, Lehnberg, Quentin le Sceller (BlockCypher), Yeastplume (Michael Cordner), John Tromp and Gary Yu, that lead decision-making processes.
+Instead, Grin has a technical council consisting of eight core developers; Ignotus Peverell, Antioch Peverell, Hashmap, Jaspervdm, Lehnberg, Quentin le Sceller (BlockCypher), Yeastplume (Michael Cordner), John Tromp, that lead decision-making processes.
 There are no formal processes for appointing or removing these members, though discussions concerning a move to a more structured governance system are ongoing.
 Notably, this structure is similar to early Bitcoin development and the original cypherpunk movements, although Bitcoin’s governance model went through a long era of being criticized as overly technocratic and too slow, among other things.